arcus/education_modules/demystifying_machine_learning/demystifying_machine_learning.md

 <div class = "learn-more">
 <b style="color: rgb(var(--color-highlight));">Learning connection</b><br>

-To learn more about one particularly salient example of this problem, read ["Dissecting racial bias in an algorithm used to manage the health of populations"](https://www.science.org/doi/full/10.1126/science.aax2342).
+To learn more about one particularly salient example of this problem, read ["Dissecting racial bias in an algorithm used to manage the health of populations"](https://www.science.org/doi/full/10.1126/science.aax2342) by Ziad Obermeyer and colleagues.
 From the abstract:

 > The U.S. health care system uses commercial algorithms to guide health decisions.
 Obermeyer et al. find evidence of racial bias in one widely used algorithm, such that Black patients assigned the same level of risk by the algorithm are sicker than White patients (see the Perspective by Benjamin).
 The authors estimated that this racial bias reduces the number of Black patients identified for extra care by more than half.

+You can also listen to the first author, [Ziad Obermeyer, talking about this paper at a workshop on algorithmic fairness](https://www.youtube.com/watch?v=u34e9CYIMZs).

 </div>